-For additional information, hover over "Special Needs" in the menu bar for the full menu.
+For additional information, hover over "Special Needs" in the menu bar for the full menu, or click the drop-down arrow on your phone.

 Our kids put the "special" in special needs each day.
 Have you read the novel Out of My Mind, by Sharon M. Draper (1997 Teacher of the Year)?
 Watch Sharon Draper speak about her book.
 How can we be more like Mrs. V?